 (174) The position of competitors has a dual significance and plays a particular role in cumulative effects analysis.
-Strong competitors will indicate that the reduction in intra-brand competition can be easily counterbalanced by sufficient inter-brand competition.
+Strong competitors will indicate that the reduction in intrabrand competition can be easily counterbalanced by sufficient inter-brand competition.
 However, where a majority of the main suppliers apply selective distribution, there will be a significant loss of intra- brand competition, a risk of possible foreclosure of certain types of distributors will be created and the risk of anti-competitive collusion between those suppliers will increase.
-The possibility of foreclosure of efficient distributors is greater with selective distribution than with exclusive distribution, since sales to non-authorized distributors are restricted.
-That system gives selective distributors to obtain supplies.
+The possibility of foreclosure of efficient distributors is greater with selective distribution than with exclusive distribution, since sales to nonauthorized distributors are restricted.
+That system gives selective distribution systems a closed character, by making it impossible for non-authorized distributors to obtain supplies.
 This closed distribution system may serve to reduce the incentives for producers and distributors to lower their prices by sacrificing their profits.